Day 8 of MCT (Michinoku Coastal Trail): Ishinomaki 石巻市

 Well…we did find an interesting option.
 There is a so-called “love hotel” neighborhood just about 30km from our starting point on Miyato island.

 The love hotels, often called just “La-bu-ho” in spoken Japanese, usually don’t need (or are probably unavailable for) bookings.
-So, depending on my feet’ condition when we reach the area, we could drop in one of them and call it a day.
+So, depending on my feet’ condition, when we reach the area, we could drop in one of them and call it a day.

 Hiking Tips

-Staying at a love hotel expands your lodging options for hiking long-distance trails in Japan.
+• Staying at a love hotel expands your lodging options for hiking long-distance trails in Japan.

-Nowadays, love hotels actively promote their well-equipped rooms to solo and families travelers.
-They have certainly oversized bathtubs and king-sized or bigger beds.
+Nowadays, Love Hotels actively promotes their well-equipped rooms to solo and family travelers.
+They certainly have oversized bathtubs and king-sized or bigger beds.
 Many of them also have good WiFi, private microwaves and refrigerators in each room.
-Regarding foods, guests can order various dishes and drink from rooms.
-Some love hotels even allow pre-paid guests free entries during their stay so they can step out for dinner or shopping.

 Passing by the boat deck we got off Suzuki-san’s fishing boat yesterday evening, we found another small fishing boat with the MCT flag there.
 Not Suzuki-san, but a different man was on the boat.